conan-io/docs/reference/conanfile/methods/package_info.rst

   initialized to ``['include']``, and it is rarely changed.
 - **libdirs**: List of relative paths (starting from the package root) of directories in which to find library object binaries (\*.lib,
   \*.a, \*.so, \*.dylib).
 By default it is initialized to ``['lib']``, and it is rarely changed.
-- **bindirs**: List of relative paths (starting from the package root) of directories in which to find library runtime binaries (like exectuables
+- **bindirs**: List of relative paths (starting from the package root) of directories in which to find library runtime binaries (like executable
   Windows .dlls).
 By default it is initialized to ``['bin']``, and it is rarely changed.
 - **resdirs**: List of relative paths (starting from the package root) of directories in which to find resource files (images, xml, etc).
 By default it is empty.
 - **srcdirs**: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
 By default it is empty.
 It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too).
 - **builddirs**: List of relative paths (starting from package root) of directories that can contain build scripts that could be used by the consumers.
-EMpty by default.
+Empty by default.
 - **frameworkdirs**: List of relative paths (starting from the package root), of directories containing OSX frameworks.

 Flags: